sathish136/m2/replit.md

     - Enhanced employee selection for Individual Monthly Report to require specific employee selection
     - All new reports include professional styling, proper filtering, and export functionality
     - Backend API endpoints implemented with comprehensive data validation and error handling
+    - Successfully debugged and resolved database schema issues (schemas reference error)
+    - Fixed employee name display by implementing proper JOIN queries between attendance and employees tables
+    - All three reports now fully functional with 815+ punch records, daily attendance tracking, and absence pattern analysis
+    - Reports correctly display employee data from database (some employees may have ID as name if not properly imported initially)